 If we had to choose a best bulking lift for each of those movement patterns, we’d wind up with something like this:

 - Front Squat: Given that they allow a deeper range of motion, front squats tend to be better for overall quad development.
 Plus, having the barbell in front does a better job of bulking up the core and upper back, as well as helping to improve posture.
 That’s why, overall, we prefer front-loaded squats for bulking.

 - Conventional Deadlift: The conventional deadlift is a great exercise for bulking up the hamstrings, hips, lower back, and spinal erectors.
 This is going to thicken up our thin torsos.

-- Close-Grip Bench Press: Most thin powerlifters bench with a fairly wide grip to minimize the range of motion, reducing the amount of muscle needed to lift heavy weights.
-We want to do the opposite, using a narrower grip and bringing more overall muscle mass into the lift.
-As a result, the close-grip bench press will tend to do a better job of building the chest, upper chest, shoulders, and triceps.
+- The Bench Press: Most thin powerlifters bench with a fairly wide grip to minimize the range of motion, reducing the amount of muscle needed to lift heavy weights.
+We want to do the opposite, using a moderate grip and bringing more overall muscle mass into the lift.
+As a result, the moderate-grip bench press will tend to do a better job of building the chest, upper chest, shoulders, and triceps.

 - Push Press: The overhead press is a great lift, but the push press is even better.
 I’m writing up a full article on why the push press is better here, but long story short, it has a better strength curve.
 It allows our shoulders and triceps to engage more fully throughout the entire range of motion.